DieterKoblenz/de.codeking.heatingschedule/README.md

 # Heating Schedule for Homey
 This app let you control your thermostats and schedule several timings for your zones.<br />
-After installation, it shows your zones with attached thermostats.<br />
+After installation, it shows your a sheduling mask for each zone with attached thermostats.<br />
 <br />
 For each zone you can enable the heating schedule.
 If one zone isn't enabled, it automatically inherits the schedule from the parent zone (if enabled).
 <br />